orionrobots/orionrobots.github.io/wiki/diode_bridge.md

 * Used with a capacitor to convert <a href="/wiki/alternating_current" title="Alternating Current">AC</a> supplies to a <a href="/wiki/direct_current" title="Direct Current">DC</a> one
 * Allow a circuit to be used at any orientation (uncommon)

-The first of these is found in just about every power adaptor (wall wart) you will come accross.
+The first of these is found in just about every power adaptor (wall wart) you will come across.
 It is a very, very common circuit.

 ## Orientations

-Breifly examining the latter, you must be aware that there is a small voltage drop accross each diode of around 0.6v giving a net result of a 1.2v drop.
+Briefly examining the latter, you must be aware that there is a small voltage drop across each diode of around 0.6v giving a net result of a 1.2v drop.
 In a 9v application, that may bring the voltage below an acceptable level.
 The one place it is recommended is if you are building custom <a href="/wiki/rcx.html" title="The Lego RCX">Lego RCX</a> devices, which may need to be connected at multiple orientations.

 RCX output power circuit - click to Enlarge
 <img class="img-responsive" src="/galleries/gallery-1-common-images/66-rcxoutputpower.png"/>